This is part of a series: testing evolution

-Note: by “protein size”, I mean gene length in nucleotides stored in DNA, not the physical space taken by the actual protein when manufactured.
+Note: by “protein size”, I mean gene length in nucleotides stored in DNA, not the physical space taken by the actual protein when produced.

 The biggest surprise I got when I first ran my simulator was that my programs devolved to extinction.
-A few years later, a friend of my dad’s gave me a copy of Genetic Entropy and the Mystery of the Genome, in which creationist John C. Sanford said that this same process is happening right now to all living things.
+A few years later, a friend of my dad’s gave me a copy of Genetic Entropy and the Mystery of the Genome, in which creation scientist and genetics professor John C. Sanford said that this same process is happening right now to all living things.
 He calls it genetic entropy.
 When evolutionary biologists find it in creatures that reproduce asexually, they call it Muller’s Ratchet.
 I don’t know if they have a name for it in creatures that reproduce sexually.

 What is devolution?
 In short, it’s the opposite of evolution.
 Bad mutations build up in the gene pool over many generations, so that the mutants are not better than the originals, but worse.
-Even though the worst mutations kill/sterilize their hosts, many of them do not.
-Some of these near-neutral, but “slightly” bad mutations are:
+Even though the worst mutations kill or effectively sterilize their hosts, many of them do not.
+Some of these near-neutral, but “slightly” bad mutations cause:

 - Sickle-cell malaria

 This one is interesting.
 It’s good in the short term, but bad in the long term.
 In the short term, it helps protect its host from malaria.
 But in the long term, it tends to kill.
 How?
 It severely deforms red blood cells so they can’t carry enough oxygen.
-But if you only have 1 copy of the mutant gene, and 1 non-mutant copy, the malaria parasite has a far harder time surviving than the mutant.
+But if you only have one copy of the mutant gene, and one non-mutant copy, the deformation is not as bad as with two copies, but it’s still significant enough that the malaria parasite has a far harder time surviving than the mutant.

 - Gluten intolerance